eclipse-theia/theia-website/src/docs/user_ai.md

 **Note: This agent is currently in alpha state and marked as such in the agent list.**

 The Project Info agent helps you create and maintain a project information file (`.prompts/project-info.prompttemplate`) that provides context about your workspace to other AI agents.
-This file serve as a knowledge base that helps AI assistants understand your project's architecture, conventions, and specific requirements.
+This file serves as a knowledge base that helps AI assistants understand your project's architecture, conventions, and specific requirements.
 The project info file is used by default by Theia Coder.

 **How to Use:**